driis/dr.BmwData/docs/ARCHITECTURE.md

   - Default: `https://api-cardata.bmwgroup.com`
   - Used for container and telemetry API endpoints

-- `RefreshToken`: Optional refresh token
-  - Can be stored to avoid re-authentication
-  - Used to obtain new access tokens

 - `InitialPollIntervalMs`: Initial polling interval in milliseconds
   - Default: `1000` (1 second)
   - Controls how often to poll for token during device flow